RBeneroff/Connect-Four/README.md

   Instructions
 - FOR LOOP -- (var i = 0; i < array.length; i++); -- for each column, when column is clicked, loop until it hits end of array then +1 token to end of it
   -- need to figure out how to make that work with CSS to then add token to #game-board
-- game players - playerOne is even, playerTwo is odd?
+- game players - playerOne is even, playerTwo is odd? or true false x % 2 ==== 0 or x='1' otherwise x = '2'
 - MAYBE -- do three big check statements, for example - checkVerticalWin {
             if tokens === 4 -- return win